• Skip to main content

 Step by step photos

 • Don’t overcook the prawns!
 The prawns only take a couple of minutes to cook.
 They can become tough and rubbery if cooked for too long.
-Once the pasta is cooked and drained, the prawns are added to the butter at the end, to quickly cook through before adding the pasta.
+They’re ready when they have just turned pink.

 FAQs